crs4/docker-hadoop/README.md

 ./build-image.sh [options] <HADOOP_DISTRO>
 ```

- where `HADOOP_DISTRO` is the supported hadoop distribution to dockerized in a Docker image: e.g., `hadoop-2.6.0`.
+ where `HADOOP_DISTRO` is the supported hadoop distribution to dockerized in a Docker image: e.g., `apache-2.6.0`.

  The available options are:

  * `-r | --repository <REPO_NAME>`: the tag repository of the Docker image (e.g., `crs4`, which is the default) ;
- * `-p | --prefix <IMAGE_PREFIX>`: the prefix of the Docker image name (e.g., `docker-`, which is the default).
+ * `-p | --prefix <IMAGE_PREFIX>`: the prefix of the Docker image name (e.g., `hadoop-`, which is the default).

- As an example, the command `./build-image.sh hadoop-2.6.0` produces the image named `crs4/docker-hadoop-2.6.0`.
+ As an example, the command `./build-image.sh apache-2.6.0` produces the image named `crs4/hadoop-apache-2.6.0`.

 ### Update your /etc/hosts